The one where Amy and Rory wed, and the Doctor adopted a fez. Again.

 - The Doctor is hit by a Dalek blast and turned into the Raggedy Doctor of Amy's youth.

-- Continuity Nod: Amy was given unusual mental abilities by her exposure to a crack in the Universe — like Mrs Tyler and Gwyneth.
+- Amy was given unusual mental abilities by her exposure to a crack in the Universe like Mrs. Tyler and Gwyneth.

 - Cryptic Conversation: The Doctor and River's final conversation before he leaves baffles him before River talks in mystery terms to avoid spoilers.

-- Rory himself for surviving the 2000 years.
+- Rory himself, for surviving the 2000 years.
 The Doctor was certain that he would go insane.

-- Disney Death: No, Centurion Rory didn't die in the fires of the Blitz.
-Also, the Doctor fakes his death from the Dalek's death ray as a distraction.
+- The Doctor fakes his death from the Dalek's death ray as a distraction.

-- Everybody Lives: And then some.
-With Rory and Amy's family brought back by the Doctor's action, Steven Moffat's kill count is firmly in the negative by now.
+- Everybody Lives: With Rory and Amy's family brought back by the Doctor's action, Steven Moffat's kill count is firmly in the negative by now.

 - Everything's Better with Penguins: The museum display Amelia hides in is a penguin.
 She was not in the Antarctic exhibit.

 - Fantastic Religious Weirdness: Richard Dawkins' "star cults".

-- Freeze Frame Bonus: exhibits you can blink-and-miss include the Penguins of the Nile.
+- Exhibits you can blink-and-miss include the Penguins of the Nile.
 And Dinosaurs in Ice.